ipost555/Silent-Windows-Downloader/README.md

 - 📥 **Automatic filename detection** from the URL (ignores query strings)
 - 🛠️ **Easy integration** into any C++ application
 - 🧠 **No external dependencies** – uses only native WinINet

 ---
+## ⚠ Notes

+- This project is mainly intended for people to implement this into their projects!

+---